The Table

 Phased — But Committed

-Claudia signs.
-Her note in the document record: 'Works Council notes that an 18-month timeline was accepted on the basis of the documented phasing justification under Article 9(5).
-If any milestone is not met on schedule, the Works Council will request an immediate review by the Belgian Institute for the Equality of Women and Men.'
+Claudia signs with a note in the record: 'Works Council notes 18 months accepted on the documented Article 9(5) phasing justification.
+Any missed milestone triggers an immediate referral to the Belgian Institute for the Equality of Women and Men.'

-The document is communicated to employees on November 30th.
-At the December 5th shareholder meeting, Adrien presents the joint assessment.
-The financial impact is spread over two years.
-One institutional investor asks about the 18-month timeline and whether it reflects urgency commensurate with a three-year persistent gap.
-Adrien does not have a crisp answer.
+Communicated to employees November 30th.
+December 5th, Adrien presents.
+The impact spreads over two years.
+One investor asks whether 18 months reflects urgency commensurate with a three-year persistent gap.
+Adrien has no crisp answer.

 +1 Compliance